LETHAL AMOUNTS TURNS 1 YEAR OLD!

 …and what better way to celebrate than to throw the party of the year!

 We are flying out LEEE BLACK CHILDERS to exhibit his critically acclaimed and world renowned photo retrospective show entitled, ” DRAG QUEENS, RENT BOYS, PICK POCKETS, JUNKIES, ROCK STARS AND PUNKS” I cant think of a better event that encapsulates every element Lethal Amounts and our fans appreciate.

 Performances by Squeaky Blonde, The Crazy Squeeze, plus surprise guests.
 DJ Howie Pyro spinning the best music your sick little ears can handle.

-This event is in conjuction with Agony Productions and Frame Monster Design Labratory…. contact us if youre interested in sponsoring or participating. email@example.com
+This event is in conjunction with Agony Productions and Frame Monster Design Laboratory…. contact us if you’re interested in sponsoring or participating. firstname.lastname@example.org

 A little background:

 Leee Black Childers is and essential character from New York underground.
 He started taking photographs very early on but his career really kicked off in 1967 when he became Andy Warhol’s assistant at the Factory, alongside Gerard Malanga and Bridget Polk.
 Andy was a mentor for and rapidly introduced Leee to many artists and personalities, enabling him to become renowned rock and celebrity photographer.

 Leee spent a lot of time at Max’s Kansas City, where many of New York’s poets, painters, musicians, and Andy Warhol’s “superstars” could be seen hanging out.